jbtobar/thechain/README.md

 ## The Code

 Below are the key code files for MAIA.
-To look at the condebase for the Options Platform, take a look at the public github repository [here](https://github.com/lacanoa/DEX).
+To look at the codebase for the Options Platform, take a look at the public github repository [here](https://lacanoa.github.io/DEX/).

 * [Server Script](server_transition.js) - This is the Javascript Code that runs the server.